 1 small bowl Sprouted moong daal: This is the easiest form of sprouts which can get ready overnight.
 Sprouting makes our gut healthy and enables better absorption of vitamins and minerals by our body.
-Just with a small bowl your child gets 8g of fibre and 12 g of protein.
-With an apple and a bowl of sprouted dal you have covered nearly 100% fibre for your child and 50% protein.
+Just with a small bowl your child gets 8g of fiber and 12 g of protein.
+With an apple and a bowl of sprouted dal you have covered nearly 100% fiber for your child and 50% protein.
 Purée sprouts to add to paratha dough or make Dosa or Cheela with it.
 (What are the health benefits of sprouting?)

-150ml Yogurt or Kefir: Yogurt is considerd a carrier of both Probiotics and Prebiotics which keeps our gut healthy and immunity high that eventually results in less illness.
+150ml Yogurt or Kefir: Yogurt is considered a carrier of both Probiotics and Prebiotics which keeps our gut healthy and immunity high that eventually results in less illness.
 It can be used plain or as a fruit smoothie. ( What are some foods supports healthy gut?)

 2 tbsp Fresh or dried leaves: Green leafy veggies are high in iron, calcium, potassium, and magnesium.
 Use any form of green leafy veggies, either dried or boiled and puréed, to add to your kids paratha dough.
 I know this can be tricky but anything can hide behind a paratha!